pashacraydon/pashacraydon.github.io/_posts/2017-06-01-how-to-write-good-javascript-fast.markdown

 ---
 layout: post
-title:  "How to write better javaScript faster"
+title:  "How to write good javaScript fast"
 date:   2017-06-01 13:15:34 -0700
 category: article
 ---

-Do you write most of your javaScript in the browser, using `debugger;` and `console.log` statements.
+Do you write most of your javaScript by making sure it runs first in the browser, adding `debugger` and `console.log` statements along the way.
 If so, you may be hindering the speed you write javaScript and the quality of your code.

 ## Tunnel code

-When you focus first on only whether or not your code runs, the vision of your code is narrow.
+When you focus first on only whether or not your code runs without errors, the vision of your code is narrow.

 It can be easy to look at writing code as just a series of solving problems where each solution is a patchwork of unrelated pieces farmed from jumping from one stackoverflow search to the next.